August 3, 2009

 Obama’s campaign promises, for purposes of this analysis, will be taken from a July 8, 2008, article in the Los Angeles Times and a February 14, 2008, online column posted by U.S. News & World Report.

-They essentially agree in every particular, except U.S. News & World Report mentions Obama's intention to increase national service plans and foreign aid, while the LATimes doesn't.
+They essentially agree in every particular, except U.S. News & World Report mentions Obama’s intention to increase national service plans and foreign aid, while the LATimes does not.

-(Hopefully this isn't too complicated.
-There are liberals who read this website and I don't want anybody's head to blow up.)
+(Hopefully this isn’t too complicated.
+There are liberals who read this website and I don’t want anybody’s head to explode.)

-As you can see by the attached spreadsheet, during his campaign Obama listed $256.5 billion of new spending, which would have amounted to $625.5 billion over four years.
+As you can see by the attached spreadsheet, during his campaign Obama listed $256.5 billion of new spending that would have amounted to $625.5 billion over four years.
 Those are huge numbers.
 Huge.
-Those numbers are the reason so many people didn't want him to be president, because they are bankruptcy-type numbers.
-After half a century of increasingly socialist government policy, our nation was nearly at the limit of its borrowing capacity already - the idea that Obama wanted to add $625.5 billion of spending on top of everything else was frightening.
+Those numbers are the reason so many people didn’t want him to be president because they are bankruptcy-type numbers.
+After half a century of increasingly socialist government policy, our nation was nearly at the limit of its borrowing capacity already—the idea that Obama wanted to add $625.5 billion of spending on top of everything else was frightening.

 (My source for healthcare bill costs is here.
 Cap ’n’ Trade bill here.
 Foreclosure-Prevention Act here.
 Stimulus bill here.
 Cash-for-clunkers here.
 Serve America Act here.
 Foreign aid increase here.)